YaminNather/wholy-website/README.md

 - Screenshots

 ## Introduction
-Welcome to [Your Brand Name], the home of handcrafted cookies infused with the irresistible flavors of blueberry, pineapple, strawberry, and fig. Our cookies are baked fresh with the finest ingredients to deliver a delightful balance of natural fruit sweetness and rich, satisfying taste. style=
+Welcome to Eat Wholy, the home of handcrafted cookies infused with the irresistible flavors of blueberry, pineapple, strawberry, and fig. Our cookies are baked fresh with the finest ingredients to deliver a delightful balance of natural fruit sweetness and rich, satisfying taste. style=
 Whether you're a fan of bold berry notes or tropical vibes, our unique cookies are the perfect treat for any occasion.
 Enjoy the convenience of ordering online and having these delicious fruit-filled cookies delivered right to your door!

 ## Technology Stack